Getting Started with MaxTAF

 JavaScript

-To use the API Service in a JavaScript test, you have to import the Base class and then instantiate ApiService by calling the getApiService method from the imported Base class.
+To use API Service in a JavaScript case, you have to import the ApiService object and then instantiate it before your test code.

 API Service methods